magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/404-error-on-store-front-once-catalog-price-rule-schedules-update-is-performed.md

 ---
 title: 404 Error on store front once catalog price rule schedules update is performed
-labels: 2.2.1,404 error,Magento Commerce,known issues,patch,schedule update,troubleshooting
+labels: 2.2.1,404 error,Magento Commerce,known issues,patch,schedule update,troubleshooting,Magento,Adobe Commerce,cloud infrastructure,on-premises
 ---

 This article provides a patch and required steps to fix the known Adobe Commerce 2.2.1 issue related to getting a 404 error on all store front pages, after a catalog price rule update was created and its starting time was edited later.
 To fix the issue you need to apply the patch.